A Letter to Women on Abortion and Grief

 I decided to go to the appointment by myself.
 I took the medication, and aborted my twins at home, alone, unsure how to ask for help and wanting to keep the process close to my chest.
 For a whole year I questioned this decision and sometimes still do.
 A woman feels her grief deep inside her body and soul.
 Its as if the underworld and the topside world become uneven; we walk more comfortably in the underworld amongst the dark forests and spirits, unable to see clearly in the fog.
 The devil down here says ‘you’re not deserving of feeling these waves of sadness, you caused your own drowning’.
 Compassion and empathy walk out the door, two fundamental aspects required for healing.

 Ursula Leguin once wrote that women grow things in darkness, not in light.
 This is the beautiful aspect of being swallowed up by night; something is always inevitably brought forth from the corners of the psyche, out into the sun.
 Our ability to grow and sustain life is cause for celebration every minute of the day.
 To bring forth life, whether that’s a child, art, a work of poetry, a piece of music, or a new business, this nursing of creativity is what it means to be a woman.
 A woman is a fire during a cold, long winter; she is the moon on a dark night; a warm meal after famine.
 Our warmth is necessary to grow and sustain life.
 When you’re swallowed by the dark, reach out and let another woman light your way.
 Let your sisters soothe your soul.
 You are worthy of feeling your sadness and grief, always, no matter what or who caused it.
-And always remember that scar tissue is much stronger than healthy skin.

-Write the story, sing the song, start the business, publish the poems.
+Write the story, sing the song, start the business, and publish the poems.
 Create, create, create.
 You will become a beacon of light to another woman in need.

 P.S.
 To my twins in the spirit world, I love you.
 I’ll see you in another life.